paulocoutinhox/dataxow/README.md

 ## Data

 You need some data to show.
-I have prepared a ZIP that constains some texts, images and videos.
+I have prepared a ZIP that contains some texts, images and videos.

 Download link: